John

 S. mutans.
 The strains and related active extracts herein

-therefore have application in methods of therapeutically treating
+therefore have application in methods of therapeutically

-individuals against the harmful effects of streptococcus
+treating individuals against the harmful effects of

-treatment of bad breath and sore throats.
+in the treatment of bad breath and sore throats.

 US8057790